Welcome to our 10-minute GoPro comparison guide.

 You’ll get 4K shooting at 30fps, and full HD at 120fps, meaning you can slow down your video in post up to 4x and still have it playback super smooth.

 And talking of 4K, it is truly glorious.
 We know it’s not really needed for most amateur footage (ok, it’s overkill), but when we played back our recordings on the big screen here in the office there were a lot of ‘oohs’ and ‘ahhs’.

 We’ll be honest: 4K is really the big differentiator between the HERO5 and the entry level HERO.
 As we already covered, they’ve chucked a 2” touch screen into the HERO, and you’ll get the same one in the HERO5.
 You’ll also get the same connectivity options (Wi-fi + bluetooth),

 Admittedly, you will get a 12MP stills camera instead of 10MP on the HERO.
 And you’ll get some control over the exposure (you don’t in the HERO) if you’re into that sort of thing.
 You can also plug in an external mic, which you can’t do with the HERO.

 But that being said, all in all, we really think forking out the extra $100 for 4K (and the above extras) is worth the money if you can afford it.
 If nothing else, it’s going to future proof your footage a bit.
 Because let’s face it, resolutions are only going to improve over the next few years.
 Which means that eventually 1080p footage is going to start to look a little dated.

-And that’s why the HERO5 Black is our favorite GoPro in 2018.
+And that’s why the HERO5 Black is our favorite GoPro from last year’s range.

 The HERO6 is the top of the tree in the 2018 lineup (we class the fusion as a specialist camera).
 And there’s no denying, in terms of quality, it is the best GoPro in the current range.